AndreaCrotti/Unit-testing-talk/unit.rst

 Not a unit test
 ===============
 ..
+TODO: see if this should be there at all, maybe it's not so
+.. necessary

-Here is an example
+..
+Here is an example of what not a unit test is, the following code
+.. should test a reporting function, but before doing that it needs to
+.. put some values into a database.

 .. literalinclude:: code/not_unit.py